TopSwagCode/AspNetCore.GRPC/README.md

 ![stream](assets/stream.gif)

-In the above example we can see we create a client that get's as much data as possible in a 2 second timespan.
-If the server is not done in those 2 seconds we get and RpcException with StatusCode Cancelled.
+In the above example we can see we create a client that gets as much data as possible in a 2 second timespan.
+If the server is not done in those 2 seconds we get an RpcException with StatusCode Cancelled.
 Sadly as of creating this repository there is an open issue on HTTP/2, that forces us to also catch IOException.